 Herring has been fished for centuries in Iceland, but in the first half of the 20th century, a so-called “herring adventure” occurred.
 Vast schools of herring came to Icelandic waters, and Icelanders fished like there was no tomorrow.
 That inevitably ended in a complete crash of the herring stock.
 In 1966, Icelanders caught 25% of all herring in the world.

-There are two types of herring that spawn and live in Icelandic waters.
+Two types of herring spawn and live in Icelandic waters.
 One that spawns during spring and one during the summer.
-The spring-herring was the one Icelanders overfished.
-When that died out, Icelanders fished a bit of the summer-herring.
+The spring herring was the one Icelanders overfished.
+When that died out, Icelanders fished a bit of the summer herring.
 It wasn’t until 1994 that the spring-herring stock had gotten large enough again to be sustainable to fish.
-It is rare to find fresh herring for sale in stores in Iceland; you will mostly find it marinated in all kinds of different spices and sauces to be eaten cold on rúgbrauð, for example.
+You will not often find fresh herring for sale in stores in Iceland; it is mostly marinated in all kinds of different spices and sauces to be eaten cold on rúgbrauð, for example.

 It is a popular Christmas buffet food.